Amazon Does Not Want Your CRaP (Can’t Realize any Profit) Products

 Retailers can take on a few different strategies for managing their CRaP:

 - Bundle: Look to bundle your low cost-to-weight ratio products with lighter, more shipping-friendly products to mitigate Amazon’s CRaP rating algorithm.
 For example, create a unique child ASIN for combining a camera lens set with its matching camera.

 - Explore Your Amazon Pantry: There are a few different ways to list your items to avoid being labeled as unprofitable.
 For example, if you are able to list your CRaP products as a Pantry product, you will minimize the cost-to-weight ratio associated (as it will need to be shipped with multiple other Pantry products), thus minimizing CRaP indicators.

-- Unique Product Offering: Reduce any chance of Amazon products being mapped to another retailer’s product, and the price compared, by creating marketplace-specific products.
+- Unique Product Offering: Reduce any chance of Amazon products being mapped to another retailer’s product, and the price compared, by creating retailer-specific products.
 By doing so, brands will only have to focus on shipping profitability, and less so on wrangling their various online retailers.

 - Minimum Advertised Price Policies: One of the core ways to improve products being continually marked down is to get a better handle on who is selling your product and enforcing a MAP policy.
 Controlling MAP pricing will allow brands to ensure none of their products have the capacity to be reduced beyond any level of margin/profitability.

 For questions or more information about how to avoid and manage CRaP products, reach out to Rise.